Saurabh7642/The-Resistance-of-Randomness/README.md

 where \( m \) is the number of edges in the graph.

+Thus, expected hitting times are exactly equal to node voltages in the corresponding electrical network.

 ---

-## 6. Uniqueness and the Graph Laplacian
+## Uniqueness and the Graph Laplacian

 The system can be written compactly as: